f0rkz/gameserver-daemon/README.md

 # Example usage
 ## Initial install

-`python gameserver-daemon.py --configure --steamcmd --update --validate`
+`python gameserver-daemon.py --configure --update --validate`

 This will configure the gameserver, install steamcmd, install the gameserver files with the validate option.